WestDRI/wgpages/content/bashFeatures.md

 <!-- https://askubuntu.com/questions/606378/when-to-use-vs-in-bash -->

-to avoid any side-effects in the current shell commands inside () execute in a subshell use directly in the shell use when defining a function one common use: when testing, cd temporarily into another directory and run something there, Ctrl-C will break and take you back
+- to avoid any side-effects in the current shell
+- commands inside `()` execute in a subshell
+- use directly in the shell or when defining a function
+- one common use: when testing, cd temporarily into another directory and run something there, Ctrl-C will break and take you back

 ```sh
 cd src